Joelius300/HeatingDataMonitor/backend/README.md

 # HeatingDataMonitor Backend

 TODO:
-- Use a single process for retrieving data from the heating unit and adding it to the database.
-This process should also send a notification (possibly via json-rpc or something like that) that a new datapoint was received.
-This project will run without docker (at least as long as the serial port doesn't work correctly) while the others all run in containers and consume the data from the database and act on the signal from the retriever.
-We could also avoid sending an extra event and just sending and receiving notifications from postgres: https://www.graymatterdeveloper.com/2019/12/02/listening-events-postgresql/
 - (Of course update this and the other readmes when we're done)

 ### New database stuff: